HerveAbdi/data4PCCAR/README.md

 to the plane, the items important for the plane, and the items important for the plane or for at least one dimension of the plane.

+#### getRandomFS

+generates multivariate random observations (i.e., factor scores)
+    that match the variance/eigenvalues of the dimensions.

 ### monteCarlo.eigen